opensearch-project/opensearch-java/RELEASING.md

 ### Release Branching

-Given the next major release of 3.0, current major release of 2.x, and latest minor release of 2.10, this project maintains the following active branches.
+Given the next major release of 4.0, current major release of 3.x, and latest minor release of 3.2, this project maintains the following active branches.

-* **main**: The next _major_ release, e.g. `3.0.0`.
+* **main**: The next _major_ release, e.g. `4.0.0`.
 This is the branch where all merges take place and code moves fast.
-* **2.x**: The next _minor_ release, e.g. `2.11.0`.
-Once a change is merged into `main`, decide whether to backport it to `2.x`.
+* **3.x**: The next _minor_ release, e.g. `3.3.0`.
+Once a change is merged into `main`, decide whether to backport it to `3.x`.
-* **2.10**: The _next_ patch release, e.g. `2.10.5`.
-In between minor releases, only hotfixes (e.g. security) are backported to `2.10`.
+* **3.2**: The _next_ patch release, e.g. `3.2.1`.
+In between minor releases, only hotfixes (e.g. security) are backported to `3.2`.

 PRs go into `main`.
-Label PRs that you need to be backported as `backport 2.x`.
+Label PRs that you need to be backported as `backport 3.x`.
 Backport PRs by checking out the versioned branch, cherry-pick changes and open a PR against each target backport branch.

 ### Feature Branches

-Do not create branches in the upstream repo, use your fork, for the exception of long lasting feature branches that require active collaboration from multiple developers.
+Do not create branches in the upstream repo, use your fork, except for long-lasting feature branches that require active collaboration from multiple developers.
 Name feature branches `feature/<thing>`.
 Once the work is merged to `main`, please make sure to delete the feature branch.

 ## Release Labels